 If you’re new to this, we each use the same product, try it out, and use our own creative juices to use it in a way original to each one of us.
 I am so excited to see what everyone has done with this Shibori challenge.
 I decided to do a DIY Shibori drop cloth pillow.

-Anyone that knows me, knows I love to use drop cloths in my home projects and also have a post about how to create a droploth envelope pillow cover.
+Anyone that knows me, knows I love to use drop cloths in my home projects and also have a post about how to create a drop cloth envelope pillow cover.
 As I researched the process of Shibori and the images of the patterns that you can create, I wasn’t 100 percent sure that I wanted to create the start contrast of white fabric with the indigo dye.

 I just wasn’t sure it would “go” with my decor.
 I had to think outside the box.
 I decided to try this Shibori dyeing process on some drop cloth I had.
 In truth, I had no idea if it work on my drop cloth or not.
 I imagined it turning into a mass of blue dyed, ugly lump of fabric.